-The Red Cross is supporting people in Ukraine, providing psychosocial support and essentials such as food and fuel.
+The British Red Cross Ukraine Crisis Appeal is supporting people in Ukraine, with Red Cross volunteers providing psychosocial support and essentials such as food and fuel.

-100 days of Ukraine conflict: unimaginable toll on civilians
+Four months of the Ukraine conflict: unimaginable toll on civilians

-It has now been more than 100 days since the escalation of the the conflict in Ukraine, and the level of death, destruction, and suffering inflicted on civilians is abhorrent.
+It's now just over four months since the escalation of the the conflict in Ukraine, and the level of death, destruction, and suffering inflicted on civilians is abhorrent.